linkerd/website/linkerd.io/content/blog/september-linkerd-community-meeting.md

 ---
-title: Blog
-subtitle: September Linkerd community meeting recap
+title: September Linkerd community meeting recap
 author: Matei
+date: 2021-09-27T00:00:00Z
 tags:
   - Community
-items:
 description: 'The Linkerd 2.11 docs are live and you'll see lots of small changes.
 The Linkerd team and the community have been working on 2.11 since May.'
 keywords: [meetup, community meeting]
 ---